|Bob's Hikes |Announcements |Basic Info |Thumbnails |

 |

-Echo Mountain, located in the foothills above Altadena, California, is a relatively easy hike that takes about 3 1/2 hours to complete.
-The above photo was taken on the Castle Canyon Trail that goes from Echo Mt. up to Inspiration Point.
-You are looking Southward down onto the Echo Mountain Resort ruins.
+The photos below were taken on the Castle Canyon Trail that goes from Echo Mt. up to Inspiration Point.
+In the photo on the left, you are looking Southward down onto the Echo Mountain Resort ruins as they look today.
 In the background is the San Gabriel Valley and the City of Altadena.
-Below is the same view showing the resort in its heyday, circa 1896.
-Click here for a complete history of the Echo Mountain/Mount Lowe resort areas.
+The photo on the right is the same view showing the resort in its heyday, circa 1896.

 |